intermezzio/cheems-loves-me/content/posts/new-jersey-best-state.md

 draft: false
 ---

-ChatGPT: write a blog post about how Cheems taught me that New Jersey is the best state despite my prior beliefs

 Hello everyone!
 I wanted to share a special experience I had with my furry best friend, Cheems, that completely changed my perspective on a certain place.

 Growing up, I had always heard a lot of negative things about the state of New Jersey.
 It was often portrayed as a dirty, industrial, and uninteresting place, and I never really gave it much thought.